Special Issues in Bankruptcy for Small Business Owners

 Contact a knowledgeable lawyer for small business bankruptcy in Queens, NY

 Mark E. Cohen, Esq. provides bankruptcy advice and representation for small business owners in Queens and throughout New York City and its surrounding counties.
 To schedule a consultation, call 718-487-9979 or contact me online.
-My office is conveniently located on Queens Boulevard in Forest Hills.
+My office is conveniently located on Old Country Road in Westbury.